Kota Kemuning: Public transportation

+LRT Putra Heights is the closest rail station to Kota Kemuning by distance.
+The Smart Selangor bus route SA08 connects LRT Alam Megah to Kota Kemuning via HICOM.
+It is also accessible from KTM Shah Alam via Smart Selangor bus SA06 if coming from Shah Alam and Sri Muda.

 RapidKL bus T756 goes towards Hentian Bandar Shah Alam in Section 14 via Taman Sri Muda.
 In addition, this bus connects with RapidKL bus 751 from Taman Sri Muda to Pasar Seni, Kuala Lumpur.

 Type of development

-Kota Kemuning is a mixed residential and commercial development spanning across 1820 acre The residential developments consist of bungalows, semi-detached houses, link terrace houses, town houses, condominiums and apartments.
-The commercial developments include commercial centres, shop offices, commercial land, terraced and semi-dee factories.
-The township has an 18 hole golf course known as Kota Permai Golf and Country Club which has held various championships such as the Maybank Malaysian Open and the Volvo Masters.
+Kota Kemuning is a mixed residential and commercial development spanning across 1820 acre The residential developments consist of bungalows, semi-detached houses, link terrace houses, townhouses, condominiums and apartments.
+The commercial developments include commercial centres, shop offices, commercial land, and terraced and semi-dee factories.
+The township has an 18-hole golf course known as Kota Permai Golf and Country Club which has held various championships such as the Maybank Malaysian Open and the Volvo Masters.
 The township also has a park called Kota Kemuning Lakeside Park.

-The design concept for Kota Kemuning was meant to make it a self-contained township centered on a resort and golf course living with facilities and amenities.
-Its key features are the Central Lake and Lakeside Drive with the continuous jogging track, basketball courts as well as its Wetland and Hill Parks.
+The design concept for Kota Kemuning was meant to make it a self-contained township centred on a resort and golf course living with facilities and amenities.
+Its key features are the Central Lake and Lakeside Drive with the continuous jogging track, and basketball courts as well as its Wetland and Hill Parks.

+Demographics

+Kota Kemuning's population is primarily Chinese—61.3% Chinese, 28.4% Malay, 9.9% Indian and 0.4% other.